luaswap/luaswap-api-market-info/README.md

 # LuaSwap API

-The LuaSwap API is a set of endpoints used by market aggregators (e.g. coinmarketcap.com) to surface LuaSwap liquidity and volume information.
+The LuaSwap API is a set of endpoints used by market aggregators (e.g. coinmarketcap, coingecko) to surface LuaSwap liquidity and volume information.
 All information is fetched from the underlying subgraphs.

 Prefer the LuaSwap subgraph for any LuaSwap queries whenever possible.
 The respective subgraphs will always have more